asw221/dlm/vignette/README.md

  - (Epidemiology) the relationship between health outcomes and proximity of subjects to certain environmental features
- - (Cognitive Neuroscience) the shape of the blood-oxygen response in the time folling some sort of stimulus in functional MR images of the brain
+ - (Cognitive Neuroscience) the shape of the blood-oxygen response in the time following some sort of stimulus in functional MR images of the brain
  - ...